akshayg294/ML-DL-Sandbox/README.md

 # Coursera-DeepLearning
-GitHub repository for the deep learning specialisation by Andrew NG
+GitHub repository for the deep learning specialisation by Andrew NG and other projects